 - Sex problems

 Computer gaming / pornography addiction

 Individual Sessions (50 - 60 mins) £40 - £45 depending on counselling location

 N.B.
 Concessionary rates may be available to students & those on low incomes

 Private counselling is often available at short-notice, and can be brief or long-term therapy.
 Once we have mutually agreed to work together, after the free introductory session, we will normally agree to an initial set of sessions, typically 3 - 6, to start the counselling process.
 You will then decide if you want and are ready for more sessions for longer-term / deeper therapy.

 As a qualified member of BACP, I am fully committed to and observe their professional ethics, standards and codes of practice.
-I am fully insured and have an enhanced DBS (formerly CRB) certificate.
+I am fully insured and have a current & on-going enhanced DBS (formerly CRB) certificate.

 Maps & Directions

 Types of client